CodeItQuick/CodeItQuick.github.io/_drafts/2025-09-10-OOP-The-Great-Debate-Classes-Vs-Closures.md

 ```

 Here we have some fields on the class, aptly named in this case `this.someInjectedField`.
 They can be services that offer
 their own ability to run commands/queries on them.
-CQS (Command Query Separation) is necessary for "proper OOP", so there are
-no getters and setters.
-Behaviour is what hides behind command/query, where get/set are just simple Data Transfer Objects (DTOs)
-that do not transform the data.
-Both closures with some currying and classes have the idea of "injected thing".
-The purpose
+CQS is fully implemented here.
+Both closures with some currying and
-of injected thing is to run the lifetime of the greater class, whereas the command and query parameters are short-lived
+classes have the idea of "injected thing".
+The purpose of injected thing is to run the lifetime of the greater class, whereas
-instances that disappear after the method has been run.
-Repositories feed Services that then feed Controllers, at times, or
+the command and query parameters are short-lived instances that disappear after the method has been run.
-in domain code you're thinking about collaboration between different domain classes.
-We happily take all the similar commands,
-and group them onto the class, and then clump this behaviour into a single file.
-This allows us to better sort the code,
-making it more maintainable.

 # But what are the issues of these classes?